csgillespie/efficientR/main.md

 #### Exercises {-}

-Consider the following piece of code
+Consider the following piece of code:

 ```cpp